Ahmed-SaMy-1/ejpt_notes/fullNotes.md

     - Careful from wildcard certs as they will return a subdomain for anything searched/ queried.
 Ex: notrealsub.google.com will return valid if wildcard cert is on it.
   - Use Sublist3r or `dnsdumpster.com`
   - `VirusTotal.com` search for a domain
+  - use `amass` tool (downloadable via snap bundle) to gather domains using a bunch of included  options.

 - Ping Sweep: Used to create a map of a network
   - IMPORTANT: Use two tools to confirm everything is good, fping AND nmap.
 Nmap, if you don't need output remove /dev/null